ENNEAGRAM PORTLAND

 Picture

 Dale Rhodes, M.S., M.A. is a professional mentor and guide with a private practice focusing on The Enneagram since 1998.
 For over 20 years, he has facilitated interdisciplinary experiences for a vibrant community of people exploring The 9 Points of View together.
 His recently popular online courses for men to learn about their best selves through Literature, Film and The 9 Types bring him and his ongoing students great benefit.
 Bringing men from all walks of life together in community for depth work is his current professional focus and personal passion.
-He is fortunate to have always had solid male mentors and friends who help him stay afloat through life.
-Join him exploring understanding and support for other men.
+He is fortunate to have always had solid male mentors and friends who help him stay afloat through life, as seen here.
+Join him exploring how to better understand and support other men.

 Men and Character Today:

-• Introductions, Overview of The Enneagram & 9 Types of Men Sept 22nd
+• Introductions, Overview of The Themes for Men in 3 Films

-• Thereafter, we will discuss one film each month and explore how we relate to the broader themes in each the film’s male characters, who may exemplify The Values in the Enneagram Centers
+• Thereafter, we will discuss one film each session and explore how we all relate to the broader themes in each male character

 Themes for The Man Who Values Certainty and Loyalty